 MEET OUR TEAM

-Polish journalist, since 2012 working with Newsweek Polska magazine.
-Co-founder of Fundacja Reporterów (Reporters Foundation), member of the investigate-europe.eu, working with OCCRP.
+Polish journalist, since 2016 working with Investigate Europe.
+Co-founder of Fundacja Reporterów (Reporters Foundation), working with OCCRP and Newsweek Poland.
 Based in Warsaw.

-Polish journalist, co- founder of Fundacja Reporterów (Reporters Foundation).
+Polish journalist of Polityka weekly, co- founder of Fundacja Reporterów (Reporters Foundation).
 Worked as a foreign correspondent covering Russia; former head of investigative desk at Dziennik daily.
 Based in Warsaw.

 Czech journalist, founder of the Czech Center for Investigative Journalism.
 Closely working with OCCRP.
 A co-recipient of the Global Shining Light Award.
 Based in Prague.

-Polish journalist, reporter at Superwizjer TVN, since 2016 working with Fundacja Reporterów (Reporters Foundation), in 2016 shortlisted for Grand Press award.
+Polish journalist, former reporter at Superwizjer TVN and Oko.Press, since 2016 working with Fundacja Reporterów (Reporters Foundation), in 2016 shortlisted for Grand Press award.
 Based in Warsaw.

 Hungarian journalist at direkt36.hu.
 Covers foreign policy, national security, Russian influence.
 Former Hubert H. Humphrey/Fulbright fellow at Arizona State University.